Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements: Numerical Tests

 \subsection{Results and Discussion}

 The waypoints resulting from the first three iterations of Algorithm~\ref{alg:IterativeScheme} and a certain initial condition are illustrated in Figure~\ref{fig:SatelliteTrajectories}.
 In the first iteration, since there are no collision-free grid points in the narrow passage, the points cross the obstacles at the region of smallest penalty, namely where there is minimum overlap.
 As shown in Figure~\ref{fig:SatelliteTrajectories} the addition of state space points quickly results in a sampling of the gap between the obstacles, leading to feasible waypoints at iteration 2 and finally to a collision-free trajectory.
 In contrast, the original \GlobalPotato{} was not able to provide a feasible solution.
 Evaluating 254 initial conditions in total, \GlobalPotato{} provided solutions in 132, and our algorithm in 163 cases.
 We did not observe any case where \GlobalPotato{} was able to find a solution but our algorithm was not.
 Similar (albeit not identical) results were obtained in the experiments with the discrete-time version \eqref{eq:DiscDPProb} of \eqref{eq:DPProb}.
-Finally, the pure IPOPT solver was not able to solve any of the 6 given problems within the time limit.
-We therefore numerically demonstrated the improved efficiency and robustness of our algorithm, due to its enhanced capability to provide feasible solutions, compared to the original \GlobalPotato{} and a full discretization approach.
+Finally, Ipopt was able to solve only 4 of the 6 problems when starting from a zero initial guess, while it managed to solve all of them when initialized with collision-free paths.
+We therefore numerically demonstrated the improved efficiency and robustness of our algorithm, due to its enhanced capability to provide feasible solutions, compared to the original \GlobalPotato{} and a trivially initialized full discretization approach.